Taking care of the bear hut

 The bear hut in the garden at Killerton was built in 1808 by John Veitch on behalf of Sir Thomas Dyke Acland.
 It was originally built as a summerhouse for Lady Lydia and was later renamed the 'Bear Hut' after it housed the family pet.

-This delightful structure has stood the test of time and was rethatched in early January 2019, but now needs a little more conservation work.
+This delightful structure has stood the test of time and was rethatched in early January 2019, but as the years went on it needed a little more conservation work.

 Basket weave seat

-February has been a busy month for our conservation work on the hut.
-The highbacked seat inside has been repaired by a specalist weaver using willow.
+February was a busy month conservation work on the hut.
+The highbacked seat inside was repaired by a specalist weaver using willow.
 Any parts of the weave that were damaged have now been replaced and it it's a comfy seat once again.

 Three pane window